PenkD/Cleaner/README.md

 # File Organizer
 Cleans your designated folder by moving different types of file extensions to each self created folder

+  >[!IMPORTANT]
+  > run install requirements.bat before launching.

+> [!NOTE]
-- ignores existing folders
+> ignores existing folders
-- you can add more file extensions by editing the code
+> you can add more file extensions by editing the code

-- pip install -r requirements.txt
+made with love <3